mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 A potential tension which was resolved quickly in some ways.
 But at the cost of maintaining a working game.

-### Tensions between facilitating agency and norming practices (Possible Link to Next Chapter)
+### Tensions between facilitating agency and norming practices

 This chapter has explored the use of game design patterns by participants to aid the development of their game making practices.
 Participants are able to use the affordances of the existing learning design and add their own evolving practice to them as a way of expressing and building agency.
 Examples of this dynamic agency include the use of graphical code structures, asking for peer or facilitator support etc.